jwbambacht/Clickbait-Detection/README.md

  [  0.
 0. 88. ...
 131. 15.
 5.]
  [  1.
 0. 57. ...
 0. 11.
 0.]]
 ```
-It returns an `instances x features` matrix.
+It returns an `instances * features` matrix.
 Its loaded from a file by default, to regenerate this matrix use the `overwrite=True` flag.
 To retrieve the corresponding (target) labels, use `[small|big]_dataset.get_target_labels()`:
 ```bash
 [0 0 1 ...
 0 0 0]